-Depreciable Life - Years

-Buildings, building additions, and land improvements 20 - 50
+Depreciable Life - Years Buildings, building additions, and land improvements Furniture and other equipment 20-50 5-10

-Buses and other vehicles 5 - 10

-Furniture and other equipment 5 - 10

 Deferred Outflows/Inflows of Resources

 In addition to assets, the statement of net position and/or balance sheet will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element represents a consumption of net position that applies to a future period and will not be recognized as an outflow of resources (expense/expenditure) until then.
 The Agency has deferred outflows of resources related to deferred pension and OPEB plan expenses.